-APES GN 40 Ethical Conflicts in the Workplace - Considerations for Members in Business Prepared and issued by Accounting Professional & Ethical Standards Board Limited ISSUED: March 2012 Copyright © 2012 Accounting Professional & Ethical Standards Board Limited ("APESB").
-All rights reserved.
-Apart from fair dealing for the purpose of study, research, criticism and review as permitted by the Copyright Act 1968, no part of these materials may be reproduced, modified, or reused or redistributed for any commercial purpose, or distributed to a third party for any such purpose, without the prior written permission of APESB.
-Any permitted reproduction including fair dealing must acknowledge APESB as the source of any such material reproduced and any reproduction made of the material must include a copy of this original notice.
-Contents Paragraph Scope and application 1 Definitions 2 Fundamental responsibilities of Members in Business 3 Conceptual framework approach 4 Threats and safeguards 5 Overview of APES 110 PART C: Members in Business 6 Potential conflicts arising from responsibilities to the Employer 7 Preparation and reporting of information to be used by internal and external parties 88 Member in Business's responsibility to Act with sufficient expertise 9 Financial interests of a Member in Business 10 Inducements offered to a Member in Business 11 Disclosure of information and whistleblowing 12 Case Studies 13 Conformity with International Pronouncements Acknowledgements Bibliography: High-profile examples of poor ethical behaviour in the corporate world 1.
-Scope and application - 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues professional guidance note APES GN 40 Ethical Conflicts in the Workplace Considerations for Members in Business (the Guidance Note).
-This Guidance Note supersedes GN 1 Members in Business Guidance Statement. - 1.2 APES GN 40 provides guidance to Members in Business on the application of the fundamental principles contained within Part A: General Application and Part C: Members in Business of APES 110 Code of Ethics for Professional Accountants (the Code).
-The Guidance Note provides examples for Members in Business of situations that require professional judgment in the application of the principles of the Code. - 1.3 Members in Business working in Australia should follow the guidance in APES GN 40 when they provide services to their Employer. - 1.4 Members in Business working outside of Australia should follow the guidance in APES GN 40 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.5 The Guidance Note is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.6 All references to Professional Standards and Guidance Notes are references to those provisions as amended from time to time. - 1.7 Members in Business need to be familiar with relevant Professional Standards and Guidance Notes when providing Professional Services. - 1.8 In applying the guidance outlined in APES GN 40, Members should be guided not merely by the words but also by the spirit of this Guidance Note and the Code.
-2. Definitions For the purpose of this Guidance Note:
+- 1.1 The objectives of APES GN 40 Ethical Conflicts in the Workplace Considerations for Members in Business are to provide guidance to a Member in Business in respect of: - fundamental responsibilities of the Member in Business when dealing with ethical conflicts in the workplace; - the application of the conceptual framework in the Code to identify, evaluate and address ethical issues: - specific circumstances such as dealing with conflicts of interest, reporting of information, acting with sufficient expertise, financial interests, Inducements, responding to noncompliance with laws and regulations and pressure to breach the fundamental principles; and - the disclosure of confidential information of an Employer to a third party and whistleblowing. - 1.2 Accounting Professional & Ethical Standards Board Limited (APESB) has revised professional guidance note APES GN 40 Ethical Conflicts in the Workplace Considerations for Members in Business (the Guidance Note).
+This Guidance Note is effective from the date of issue and supersedes APES GN 40 issued in October 2015. - 1.3 APES GN 40 provides guidance to Members in Business on the application of the fundamental principles contained within Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework and Part 2 Members in Business (including employment relationships of Members in Public Practice) of the Code.
+The Guidance Note provides examples for Members in Business of situations that require professional judgement in the application of the principles of the Code. - 1.4 Members in Business using this Guidance Note should refer to APESB's Due process and working procedures for the development and review of APESB pronouncements (APESB's Due Process document).
+The APESB's Due Process document provides the meaning of the term 'should' used in this Guidance Note.1 - 1.5 Members in Business working in Australia should follow the guidance in APES GN 40 when they provide Professional Activities to their Employer. - 1.6 Members in Business outside of Australia should follow the guidance in APES GN 40 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.7 The Guidance Note is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.8 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.9 Members in Business are required to comply with other applicable Professional Standards and be familiar with relevant guidance notes when performing Professional Activities for Employers.
+All Members are required to comply with the fundamental principles outlined in the Code. - 1.10 In applying the guidance outlined in APES GN 40, Members in Business should be guided not merely by the words but also by the spirit of this Guidance Note and the Member's professional obligation to comply with the requirements of the Code.